Saving private Rayan

 Only one thing can make you a programmer – writing code.

-Thus, on your Way of the Samurai you should spend 70% of your time coding, not reading.
+Thus, on your Way of the Samurai in my experience, aim for spending roughly 70% of your time coding, not reading.
 Not just write stupid pieces of code in the form of to-do lists and other crap they do on courses.
 You must solve problems with coding.
 Only when you’re looking for a way to solve a problem you do learn.
+Foundational reading fills gaps that problem-solving alone won’t surface.
 But when you find it – now the books become handy, you know how to implement it in the right way.
 You might have no idea how to find these “problems”.
-The easiest way is contributions into Open Source.
-Just go to GitHub and find the project that you will be involved in!
-Make your first contribution and feel useful, because you have contributed to something that thousands of programmers are probably using!
+The easiest way is to contribute to Open Source.
+Go to GitHub and find the project that you will be involved in!
+Make your first contribution and feel useful, because you have contributed to something other programmers may be using!
 And you’re just getting started.
 But you shouldn’t sit around and wait for someone to come help you understand the project.
 You should dive into it yourself, read the documentation, study the source code.
 After that you should ask questions.
 No one likes people who start throwing questions that are answered in the documentation or code.
 Train your ability to learn, not get used to being handed something on a silver platter!
 You can also try to find a few beginners just like you to work as part of a team.
-Let’s say you are putting together a team with one junior backend developer, one junior frontend developer, one junior tester, one junior designer, etc. After that you start developing some website, which, for example, somehow replicates the existing one but with some changes.
+Let’s say you are putting together a team with one junior backend developer, one junior frontend developer, one junior tester, one junior designer, and other roles the project needs.
+After that you start developing some website, which, for example, somehow replicates the existing one but with some changes.
 If your team is motivated enough, maybe for six months of joint efforts, you can create something that can be deployed and show the employer.
-Such an experience would be equivalent to a real commercial project.
+Such an experience can be equivalent to a real commercial project (if the team holds together long enough).
 In addition, you can find someone already working, so he checks your project once a week (you can even pay him for this, it will be worth it).
 The most challenging thing here is to keep motivation at a high level.
-Because very often teams like the one described above fall apart after 1–4 weeks due to a lack of interest in working on the project.
+Because often teams like the one described above fall apart after 1–4 weeks due to a lack of interest in working on the project.

 I’m highly recommending you to watch this video

 As a programmer, you have to use the right tools for software development.
-I’m not talking about IDE, etc. right now.
+I’m not talking about IDEs or development tooling right now.
 I am talking about several things:

 1. GitHub is the main platform for Open Source developers, make it your social network.
 Don’t try to be cool on Instagram or Facebook, forget this crap – use GitHub.

 2. Stack Overflow is a site where you should ask questions and possibly answer them.
-By learning to ask questions on this platform, you will develop the ability to express yourself clearly and correctly as a software engineer!
+Learning to ask questions on this platform can help you practice expressing technical questions clearly as a software engineer.

 Sources of knowledge

 I prefer books to other sources of information.
-You don’t need to read books about the Spring framework, Hibernate, etc. You need to read books that will deal with general aspects of software development.
-Such books will never lose relevance, unlike those books that are designed for a specific framework.
+You don’t need to read books about the Spring framework, Hibernate, or any other technology-specific guide.
+You need to read books that will deal with general aspects of software development.
+Such books retain relevance far longer than books written for a specific framework.
 By the time a book dedicated to the framework comes out, it will have had time to be updated several times.
 There are a few books that I like, I don’t agree with everything in these books, but overall they are worth reading.
 This list may be updated; I will try to add new books that I like, stay tuned!

 General